Transit Mid-Manager Program

 Can’t attend this year?
 Sign up for the course interest list to be informed of future classes.

-The course will be offered three times in 2019.
+The course will be offered three times in 2020.
 The course structure and content will be the same in all locations.
+Applications will open in late fall.

 The course will provide mid-managers with the requisite knowledge, skills and abilities to lead the transit industry into the future.
 It will include the following topics during the weeklong seminar.